 I added organic cacao powder for extra minerals and a familiar flavour.
 Hubby would eat anything that tastes like chocolate; he chucked the whole glass down happily.
 Even my 5 and 7 year olds loved it and asked me to make more of this “chocolate” kefir maca smoothie the next day.

 Ashwagandha and maca are known as adaptogens.
 They are the Indian and Peruvian equivalence of the Chinese ginseng (also an adaptogen).
-Adaptogens provide energy, regulate hormones, improve our body’s abilities to deal with physical, mental and environmental stressors.
+Adaptogens provide energy, regulate hormones, and improve our body’s abilities to deal with physical, mental and environmental stressors.

 Maca has a mild aromatic sweet taste that I think is quite yummy.
 The flavour of maca can blend very well with lots of foods.
 Maca is well known for its nutritional values and benefits in balancing hormones.
 You may have also heard that maca has been used for over a thousand years as a health food and medicine by the native people in the Andes Mountains.